tboulet/Operational-Research/README.md

 ## VM Placement Problem

 This problem consist of placing a set of VMs on a set of servers, with the goal of minimizing the number of servers used.
-This is a NP-hard problem, and can be formulated as a Linear Programming problem.
+This is a NP-hard problem, and can be formulated as a Linear Programming problem, in particular, in it's original form, as a Binary Integer Programming problem.

 ## Problem Formulation

-- We note $x_{ij}$ the decision variable, which is equal to 1 if the VM $j$ is placed on the server $i$, and 0 otherwise.
+- We note $x_{ij}$ the binary decision variable that is equal to 1 if the VM $j$ is placed on the server $i$, and 0 otherwise.
 - There are $n$ servers and $m$ VMs
 - The goal is to minimize the number of servers used, so we introduce the variable $y_i$ which is equal to 1 if the server $i$ is used, and 0 otherwise.
 The goal is to minimize the following objective function:
   $$\sum_{i=1}^{n} y_i$$